 Psychologists may also perform an assessment when the child is nearing the age of six and will be aging out of the Infancy and Early Childhood program.
 In these instances, an eligibility screen or assessment may take place to transfer the child to the next age program for Children and Youth (6-17).

 During a psychological assessment, a registered psychologist, or student under the supervision of a registered psychologist, examines socio-emotional, cognitive, adaptive and at times pre-academic skills as well as some fine motor functioning.
 We produce a comprehensive report that describes the child’s strengths and challenges as well as specific recommendations that guide the caregivers in supporting the child.

-To qualify for the Psychological Assessment Services, your child must be:
+To be eligible for Psychological Assessment, your child must be:

-- Between the ages of 6-18 with a confirmed or suspected intellectual disability
+- Under the age of six (6) with a diagnosis or suspected developmental disability

 - Current client in the Infancy and Early Childhood program

 - Live in Toronto with a postal code that starts with the letter “M”

 - Referred by Surrey Place clinician or aging out of the Infancy and Early Childhood program